|Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

-- Lack of social/welfare nets.
+Lack of social/welfare nets.

-There was substantial de-industrialization in India under the British rule.
+> There was substantial de-industrialization in India under the British rule.
 Imports of manufactured cotton cloth from Lancashire in England displaced much local production, and India reverted to being an exporter of cotton yarn, not cloth.
 As over 70 per cent of Indians were engaged in agriculture throughout the British Raj period, the impact on that sector was more important on living standards than anything else.
-British policies involved sharply raising rural taxes that enabled merchants and moneylenders to become large landowners.
+British policies involved sharply raising rural taxes that enabled merchants and money lenders to become large landowners.
 Under the British, India began to export food grains and, as a result, as many as 26 million people died in famines between 1875 and 1900.

-Britain’s main goals from the Raj were to provide a market for British exports, to have India service its debt payments to Britain, and for India to provide manpower for the British imperial armies.
+> Britain’s main goals from the Raj were to provide a market for British exports, to have India service its debt payments to Britain, and for India to provide manpower for the British imperial armies.
 Resources were plundered, our industries worked to produce goods at low prices for the British and our food grains were exported.
 Many died due to famine and hunger.
 In 1857-58, anger at the overthrow of many local leaders, extremely high taxes imposed on peasants, and other resentments boiled over in a revolt against British rule by the sepoys, Indian troops commanded by the British.